-World Environment Day is on 5 June 2019 and, as the UK Parliament declares a climate change emergency, you may be wondering what more you can do to make a difference.
-It’s true that small actions by individuals can have a big impact.
+World Environment Day is celebrated on the 5th June every year and is a day to take positive action.
+Environmental issues are regularly in the news highlighting extreme weather patterns, rising sea levels, the o-zone layer or recycling, and in 2019 the UK Parliament declared a climate change emergency.
+You may be wondering what more you can do to make a difference, because small actions by individuals can have a big impact.

-There are many great teaching tips on how to educate your class about climate change and, staying true to our (tree) roots, we’ve chosen five of our top songs about the environment and compiled a list of five lesson ideas for you to save (the planet) through song.
+There are many great teaching tips and ideas on how to educate yourselves about climate change and, staying true to our (tree) roots, we’ve chosen five of our top songs about the environment and compiled a list of five lesson ideas for you to save (the planet) through song.

 Each of these teaching tips references an Out of the Ark Music primary school song as well as an old chart-topper you may just remember!
 Use the chart songs to learn about different types of music like country, spoken word and ‘surf’.
 Then use our songs and corresponding lesson ideas to dive further into the music.